 If you get a balance bill from any of the following providers, contact UniCare Member Services at 833-663-4176 for help.
-These providers are not allowed to balance bill UniCare members:
+These providers are not allowed to balance bill UniCare members.

-- □ Any provider of emergency medical or emergency behavioral health care - D Providers of ancillary services (such as anesthesiology) at contracted facilities - Medical providers in Massachusetts - UniCare preferred vendors - Contracted medical providers outside of Massachusetts - Contracted behavioral health providers both in and outside of Massachusetts
+- □ Any provider of emergency medical or emergency behavioral health care - Derividers of ancillary services (such as anesthesiology) at contracted facilities - □ All physicians, hospitals, and ambulatory surgery centers in Massachusetts - Contracted specialized health facilities in Massachusetts (such as dialysis centers) - UniCare preferred vendors - Contracted medical providers outside of Massachusetts - Contracted behavioral health providers both in and outside of Massachusetts

 However, balance bills from other providers are your responsibility to pay.
-Since the Plan doesn't cover balance bills, and since they don't count toward your out-of-pocket maximum, balance bills can end up being very costly.
+Since the Plan doesn't cover balance bills, and since they don't count toward your out-of-pocket maximums, balance bills can end up being very costly.